This page explains:

 Click to expand:Book

-When a novel has numbered divisions, put the page number first, followed by a semi-colon and add books/chapters.
+When a novel has numbered divisions, put the page number first, followed by a semi-colon and add book/chapter/section numbers with appropriate abbreviation.

 (a) Plays & (b) Poetry

-Use the word ‘lines’ the first time you cite in-text (lines 2-5), and thereafter use only numbers (4-6).
+If citing line numbers only, use the word ‘lines’ the first time you cite in text (lines 2-5), and thereafter use only numbers (4-6).

 Direct quotations 4 lines or longer are indented as a block, with no quotation marks.
 Put the full stop after the last word, not after the parenthetical citation.

-(b) In “To His Coy Mistress”, Marvell declares, “And yonder all before us lie / Deserts of vast eternity” (lines 23-4). (short quote)
+In “To His Coy Mistress”, Marvell declares, “And yonder all before us lie / Deserts of vast eternity” (lines 23-4).

 But at my back I always hear